-Our preschool parent board is located on the wall to the left of the classroom door upon entrance.
+Our preschool parent board is located inside of the Preschool Classroom by the children's mailboxes.
 This “school to home” communication board houses information regarding our Stretch and Grow class, lunch suggestions, developmental mile stones, weekly lesson plans, monthly classroom newsletters, Scholastic book club book of the month suggestions, our weekly sign language unit info sheet, and other helpful information.
 Please take a moment at least once a week to be sure to have the most up to date center and classroom information as it pertains to your family.

 Both morning and afternoon snack are provided by Learning Tree.
 Lunches are provided by parents and needs to consist of a fruit, veggie, grain and protein.
 Snacks from lunches will only be opened once the “healthy” parts of lunches are eaten and only one snack item will be offered if multiple items are packed.
 Neither candy nor pop will be offered at any time, so please leave these items at home.
 Milk and utensils are provided and do not need to be packed by parents.

 Morning Snack will be served at 9:00 with a final seating at 9:20.
 If your child is scheduled to be here during breakfast and needs to eat, please be sure to have them here no later than 9:20 as breakfast is over at 9:30.
-Lunch is served at 12:30 with a final seating at 12:45.
-If your child is scheduled to be here during lunch and needs to eat, please be sure to have them here no later than 12:45 as lunch is over at 1:00.
+Lunch is served at 12:30.
 Afternoon Snack will be served at 3pm at the end of naptime.
 Do to the room schedule and the schedule of the children; we are unable to extend any of our scheduled eating time blocks.

-If your child brings nap items for their cot such as a blanket, travel size pillow or soft noiseless stuffed toy, please be sure to place them on your child’s labeled cot and take them home at the end of your child’s week to be laundered.
+If your child brings nap items for their mat such as a blanket, travel size pillow or soft noiseless stuffed toy, please be sure to place them in your child's cubby box and take them home at the end of your child’s week to be laundered.
 All nap items need to be labeled with your child’s first name and last initial.

 With regard to toilet/potty training, the preschool room program does not allow children to be in either diapers or pull-ups.
-In fostering their independence and self-reliance skills, we have the children use the restroom in groups of two and on their own throughout the day as needed.
+In fostering their independence and self-reliance skills, we have the children use the restroom on their own throughout the day as needed.
 We also give reminders to the newly trained to both enhance and encourage their new skill.